aws-neuron/aws-neuron-sdk/docs-rtd/release-notes/neuron-cc.rst

 ## Summary

-Added suport for several new operators for Tensoflow and MXNET.
-Improved inference performance of language, object recognition models on single as well as multiple pipelined cores.
+Added suport for multiple new operators (see operators list) for Tensoflow and MXNET.
+Improved inference performance of language, object recognition models on single as well as multiple pipelined cores using neuroncore-pipeline.

 ## Major New Features

 * The following models are now supported: Resnext 224x224, specific BERT variations applied to natural language processing and translation.

-* A large number of new operators is now supported on Inferentia, see the full list in neuron-cc-ops-tensorflow.rst, neuron-cc-ops-mxnet.rst
+* A number of new operators is now supported on Inferentia, see the full lists :ref:`neuron-cc-ops-tensorflow` and :ref:`neuron-cc-ops-mxnet`

-* Improved inference performance by 10% on the following models: prosotron encoder, yolov4, BERT base sequence 64 (on 16 pipelined cores), and openpose 184.
+* Improved inference performance on yolov4 BERT base sequence 64 (on 16 pipelined cores) and openpose 184.

 ## Resolved Issues

-* Corrected a random failure to compile Resnet50 batch 5 when using -O legacy
+* Corrected a random failure to compile Resnet50 batch 5

 * Corrected numerical inaccuracy in RSQRT and related operators for tensors with very large values ( > 1e20)